 Condition Evidence A work-related injury occurred.
 A claim for compensation for an injury has been submitted and accepted.
-Subjective or objective medical or non-medical evidence of the worker's continuous, consistent, and genuine pain since the time of the injury, Chronic pain is caused by the AND injury. a medical opinion that the characteristics of the worker's pain (except its persistence and/or its severity) are compatible with the worker's injury, and are such that the physician concludes that the pain resulted from the injury.
-Medical opinion of the usual healing time of the injury, the worker's pre-accident health status, and the treatments The pain persists 6 or more received, months beyond the usual healing AND time of the injury. subjective or objective medical or non-medical evidence of the worker's continuous, consistent and genuine pain for 6 or more months beyond the usual healing time for the injury.
+Chronic pain is caused by the injury.
+Subjective or objective medical or non-medical evidence of the worker's continuous, consistent, and genuine pain since the time of the injury, AND a medical opinion that the characteristics of the worker's pain (except its persistence and/or its severity) are compatible with the worker's injury, and are such that the physician concludes that the pain resulted from the injury.
+The pain persists 6 or more months beyond the usual healing time of the injury.
+Medical opinion of the usual healing time of the injury, the worker's pre-accident health status, and the treatments received, AND subjective or objective medical or non-medical evidence of the